 Law Enforcement Mental Health Learning Sites

-What kinds of technical assistance (TA) do the learning sites provide?
+What kinds of assistance do the learning sites provide?

-The Law Enforcement-Mental Health Learning Sites offer various levels of TA to law enforcement officials and mental health professionals interested in planning or improving their police-mental health collaborations to improve responses to people with mental health needs.
+The Law Enforcement-Mental Health Learning Sites Program offers various levels of assistance to law enforcement officials and mental health professionals interested in planning or improving their police-mental health collaborations to better respond to people with mental health needs.

 Learning sites can provide peer support services through:

 - E-mail exchanges to provide guidance and resources